 - Rose Quartz and Pink Diamond are the same person.
 Pink faked her death to assume the identity of Rose Quartz.

 - Pink Diamond's Pearl and Pearl are the same person, and is shown in a completely different form than the one she's been shown as in the war flashbacks while with Rose as Pink Diamond.
 Thus, like Pink Diamond, it seems she was using a Secret Identity.

 - Unwitting Instigator of Doom: Pink faked her death on the assumption her fellow Diamonds wouldn't care and would just leave Earth alone.
 She was wrong.
 So very wrong.

-- Wham Episode: The biggest on the series so far, and probably one of the biggest twists in television history.
+- Wham Episode: The biggest of the series so far, and probably one of the biggest twists in television history.

 - Pearl is actually Pink Diamond's personal Pearl.
 She disguised herself as Rose Quartz to fake the shattering of Pink, and could not tell anyone because she's physically unable to disobey Pink's order of not telling anyone what happened, and kept her secret for more than 5000 years.